jani-heinikoski/sds_mobile/README.md

 WHERE AND WHAT

 The learning diary can be found under directory ./documentation.
-Course module tasks can be found as Android Studio projects under ./modules and project under ./project
+Course module tasks can be found as Android Studio projects under ./modules and project under ./project.
+A brief demonstration video about the course project running & working is available at https://drive.google.com/file/d/1COIHV9fhcSZCUrt0K8hdOrcvQNEHNDz7/view?usp=sharing
+The project's idea is my version of the coinline's speed test game (featured e.g. in a finnish game show called "Speden Spelit").
+The game highlights buttons in a certain order and the player needs to click the buttons in the same sequence.
+The project is fully lifecycle aware; you can rotate your screen or navigate away and back from the app and it will recover its state.
+It uses an SQLite database to store the high scores (locally) and a recycler view to display them.

 HOW TO INSTALL